Slicing the Torus and the thermodynamics of self-similar measures with overlaps: Proof of key theorems

-We have now proven our key result that the dimension drop of \(\mu_{\theta}\) is upper bounded by the pressure function \(\phi\) on the torus, restricted to varying lines \(l_{pq}\).
-We hope that the ideas introduce in this paper can be extended to measures which have a greater number of overlaps in their initial construction.
-We also hope we can extend to measures which have contraction ratios in certain algebraic families like the PV numbers.
+We have now proven our key result that the dimension drop of \(\mu_{\underline{\theta}}\) is upper bounded by the pressure of \(\phi\) on the torus, restricted to varying planes \(l_{\underline{\theta}}\).
+This gives a characterisation of dimension for a wide range of self similar measures with overlaps in terms of the topological pressure of slices of a single dynamical system.
+It is the author's hope that this can be used to gain a deeper understanding of dimension drop and potentially a useful method for estimate dimension drop in these cases.
+To this end we now include a comparison of the result with another method in the literature.